 Being my own boss is great.
 But at the same time, I’m a very tough boss.
 When you’re running your own business, you tend to lose boundaries between your personal life and your work.
 I end up working all the time but it doesn’t really feel like work too much because what I’m doing is taking care of my shop baby.
 My shop needs to be nurtured in order to grow and I really don’t set limits to how many hours or days I spend taking care of it.
 I take holidays but I still work even if I’m supposed to be off.
 I have a hard time letting go even if it’s just for two weeks!

-What are some things people may not realize about the challenges of running an online shop?
+What are some challenges people may not realize about running an e-commerce store?

 There are a lot of things to consider when creating your own shop.
 I’m not sure how things are in other countries, but in France, you have to go through a lot of steps to legally sell items and pay your taxes on these earnings.
 You have to register as a business, do your accounting, etc. It took me a while to grow my shop so I’m happy I had my full-time job when I started.
 Because of that, I was able to invest my earnings directly into my business.